 2. Tracking Project Costs

-The time your employees spend working on a project has a cost.
+The time entries your employees spend working on a project is billable time.
 This cost is simply equivalent to your employees’ hourly pay rate, plus any other employer contribution usually associated.
 Materials, external suppliers and internal labour generally make up the project cost.
 It is this last category, internal labour cost, that is the hardest to keep track of since employees accomplish a variety of tasks during their day; ranging from completing a training course to working on administrative tasks.

 Whether your projects have an internal or external purpose, it is important to measure its related labour cost.
 If you are working for clients, you will want to know when your projects stop being profitable.
 If they are internal projects, you will certainly be as much curious to find out the actual cost of your activities.
 Without a time tracking solution, It can be difficult to know the cost of a project, and therefore know exactly where your money is going.